ShadowWolf7027/RedFieldManual/Red Diamond/README.md

 Manual enumeration of the web server is actually simple.
 It involves reviewing cookies, the source-code of the page and interacting with the web page.
 To review cookies simply get a cookie editor add-on; these are available on just about every browser.
 To review the source code right click on the web page and select either view source or inspect element (interactive code viewer).
 I have found new directories, files, credentials, and even a SQL injection vulnerability just by reviewing the source code.
 Lastly if applicable, I interact with the service.
 For example, if it's a blog I review all entries to see if any confidential information is reviewed that was not found with scripts.

 #### Port 139/445 (SMB)
-A web service is often the most common service you will find running on a machine.
-As such, there are many ways to enumerate a web server.
-I am going to highlight three simple methods I use to enumerate a web service: Nikto, Gobuster, and Manual.
+A SMB server is one of the most common services you will find on a Windows box.
+Linux has them too, but not as often.
+SMB in a nutshell, is a communication protocol that enables shared access to things such as files, printers, etc. The main way I enumerate SMB servers is with Smbclient.

 ##### Smbclient
 [Smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) is a tool that enables one to interact with a SMB server.
 The interface is very similar to ftp (get and put commands are the same) that allows one to view, download, and upload to a SMB share.
 To determine what shares are accessible I run the following command.